Project Goals

 (iii) a better understanding of how to increase the effectiveness of delivering agronomic advice at scale.

-Core products and services of this project include:
+Core products and services of this project included: